Beetroot and Nitroglycerin: Can You Take Them Together?

 Best practical schedule

-If you feel sudden severe lightheadedness, a pounding headache, fainting, or unusual heart racing after a nitroglycerin dose, sit or lie down with legs elevated and call for medical help.
+If you feel sudden severe lightheadedness, a pounding headache, fainting, or unusual heart racing, sit or lie down with your legs elevated and call for medical help.
+Do not redose nitroglycerin if your blood pressure feels like it is dropping.

 Important reminders